quasarframework/quasar-ui-qcalendar/packages/ui/README.md

 ## Important Release Notes

-v4.0.0
+v5.0.0 beta

+- QCalendar v5 prepares the project for Quasar CLI Vite 3.
+- The app extension is now Vite-only and requires `@quasar/app-vite` v3 beta.
+- This repo now requires Node.js `>=22.13` and pnpm `>=11.1.0`.
-- Be sure to read the [documentation](https://qcalendar.netlify.app/)
+- Be sure to read the [Migration Guide](https://qcalendar.netlify.app/other/migration-guide).

 ---